Sagay, Negros Occidental: Maquiling

-Many years ago, there was a small settlement located in the rolling hills of the Municipality of Sagay.
+Many years ago, there was a small settlement located in the rolling hills of Sagay.
 The place was covered with thick vegetation and trees and people come to visit the place and later decided to dwell.
 These people who first migrated called the place SAPLAD.
 Later on, through the efforts of a civic-spirited group, a school was built which encouraged more people to settle and owned lands.
 One of the first settlers was Crispin Maquiling, member of the Philippine Constabulary and who later became the barrio lieutenant.
 His leadership was looked upon by the people, being their good leader that they decided to name the place Maquiling in his honor.
-Today, the place continues to flourish as Sagay progresses to become a fully developed city in Negros Occidental.